spanner4715/CI-CD-search-engine/README.md

-# ProjectPro-Search-Bar with SBERT and FAISS
+# Search-Bar with SBERT and FAISS

 ### Project Files Description: